-No transfer credit is allowed toward the Middle Level Authorization program from non-accredited graduate schools.
-Students must have earned a grade of B or better from an accredited graduate school for a course to be considered for transfer.
+Upon approval by the department, transfer of up to 3 hours credit is allowed toward the Preliminary Administrative License program.
+Students must have earned a grade of B or better for a course to be considered for transfer.
 Transferability of credits earned at this institution and transferred to another is at the discretion of the receiving institution.
 Consult the registrar's office for information on eligibility of transfer credit.

-Of the 5-14 hours required for the Middle Level Authorization program all hours must be taken in resident study at George Fox University.
-All work leading to the authorization must be completed within seven years from the time of matriculation.
-Extension of this limit requires approval of the Educational Foundations and Leadership (EDFL) Faculty.
+Of the 18 hours required for the Preliminary Administrative License program, a minimum of 15 hours must be taken in resident study at George Fox University.
+All work leading to the license program must be completed within seven years from the time of matriculation.
+Extension of this limit requires approval of the Graduate Teaching and Leading (GTL) Faculty.
 However, only one such extension may be considered due to special circumstances, such as ill health.
 Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.

-The Middle Level Authorization program is generally 1 year in length with 5-14 semester hours of course work required as a minimum for graduation.
-Of the total hours required for the program, 4 are in middle level education courses and 1-10 hours of practica.
+The Preliminary Administrative License program is generally 1-3 years in length with 18 semester hours of course work required as a minimum for graduation.
+Of those hours, 14 are core educational courses and 4 hours are practicum.